Compared to vampires and zombies, werewolves

 are poorly understood.
-They live an isolated existence and have such refined senses that observing them in the wild is impossible.
-Watching them in captivity is futile too, as every werewolf ever captured for research purposes has died within one week of capture.
-Much of what we know about the biology of werewolves comes from post-mortem examination of werewolf tissue and anatomy.
+They live an isolated existence and have such refined senses that observing them in the wild is usually impossible.
+Watching them in captivity is also futile, as every werewolf ever captured for research purposes has died within one week of capture.
+Much of what we know about their biology comes from post-mortem examination of werewolf tissue and anatomy.
 Unfortunately, werewolf research ground to a halt after the FVZA was disbanded in 1975, so the current knowledge comes from a time when genetic research was less advanced.

 The lupine parvovirus|

 magnified 225,000 times

 Wolves are natural hosts for the lupine parvovirus (LPV)